c-mccormick007/ap_solutions/README.md

 These figures reflect only **five weeks of activity**, illustrating the scale and speed of the impact.
 With continual use and future expansion, the cumulative effect of this automation is expected to grow exponentially.
 Check the website [stat website here] for current statistics.

+---

+## 5. Cost-Saving Estimates

+Based on stat tracking from February 6 to March 12, the automation suite has saved approximately **440.15 labor hours**.
+At an effective hourly rate of **$27.40** (based on a $57,000 salary), this translates to:

+> ## 💰 **$12,061.86 in labor cost savings** — in just over 5 weeks

+This figure does not include:
+- Reduced error correction time
+- Decreased turnaround for check runs
+- Improved vendor response times
+- Intangible gains in operational reliability

+At the current rate of adoption and usage, the automation system is on pace to generate **over $120,000/year in labor value alone** — nearly double the cost of a full-time AP specialist.

+This return on investment (ROI) highlights the immediate and scalable impact of internally-developed automation in accounts payable workflows.

+---